An Efficient NVM based Architecture for Intermittent Computing under Energy Constraints: Experimental Setup and Results

 \subsubsection{\textbf{Proposed Architecture Under Unstable Power}}

 We simulate frequent power failures by assuming that a power failure occurs for every 2 million instructions.
-The open-source version of the gem5 core does not model an intermittent power supply processor.
+The open-source version of the Gem5 core does not model an intermittent power supply processor.
 By introducing interrupts, we modified gem5 to support intermittent power supply processors.
 So, for every 2 million instructions, there is an interrupt, which the processor model admits as a power failure.
-The gem5 simulator is used to run all of the experiments for one billion instructions.
+The Gem5 simulator is used to run all of the experiments for one billion instructions.
 We assumed a power failure occurs for every 2 million instructions because, on average, 2 million instructions take approximately 25-30 ms of time to execute.
 In another way, there is a power interruption every 30 ms, so these power failures are not as frequent as they would be in real life.
 Therefore, the results are rather conservative.

+Considering energy harvesting sources, such as piezoelectric and vibration-based sources, they extract significantly less energy from their surroundings.
+In such cases, the capacitor is unable to store sufficient energy, leading to frequent power failures.
+As a consequence, our proposed architecture is capable of handling these worst-case scenarios.
+However, existing work by Xie et al. \cite{xie} made similar assumptions that almost every power failure occurs every 200 and 500 ms.

-All values shown in figures \ref{fig3a}, \ref{fig3b} and \ref{fig2d21} are normalised with baseline-2 architecture.
+All values shown in figures \ref{fig3a}, \ref{fig3b} are normalized with baseline-2 architecture.
 The proposed architecture consumes 20.94\% less energy than the baseline-2 architecture, as shown in figure \ref{fig3a}.
 We evaluated the proposed architecture with both replacement policies.
 The architecture that uses LFW performs better than LRW, as shown in figure \ref{fig3b}.

-As previously stated, the number of writes to NVM determines system performance and energy consumption.
+We performed a series of experiments to analyze the backup energy and the effect of PCM on our proposed architecture.